 We continue to accept self-funded applications even after scholarship deadlines have passed.
 If you need further guidance on this, please contact the School that you are applying to.

 Applicants can disclose the details of any disabilities or specific learning needs that they have in the relevant section of the application form.
-This information will be passed on to the disability team within Student Services.
-Applicants are encouraged to get in touch with the disability team (email email@example.com) as early as possible to ensure that their needs will be met by the University.
+The University’s Disability team will review this information.

-Please note that all applications are assessed purely on academic merit and the impact of a disability will be considered only after a final decision has been made.
+Applications are assessed purely on academic merit.
+The impact of a disability will be considered only after a final decision has been made on your application.